 LABEL DESCRIPTION Add new Queue Click this button to create a new queue entry.
 This is the index number of the entry.
-StatusThis field displays whether the queue is active or not.
-A yellow bulb signifies is active.
+Status This field displays whether the queue is active or not.
+A yellow bulb signifies that this queue s active.
 A gray bulb signifies that this queue is not active.
 Name This shows the descriptive name of this queue.
 Interface This shows the name of the Device's interface through which traffic in this queue passes.
 Priority This shows the priority of this queue.
 Weight This shows the weight of this queue.
 Buffer This shows the queue management algorithm used for this queue.
 Management Queue management algorithms determine how the Device should handle packets when it receives too many (network congestion).
 Rate Limit This shows the maximum transmission rate allowed for traffic on this queue.
 Modify Click the Edit icon to edit the queue.
 Click the Delete icon to delete an existing queue.
 Note that subsequent rules move up by one when you take this action.

-Table 42 Network Setting : > QoS > Queue Setup ---------- ------------------- --------- -------------
+Table 45 Network Setting > QoS > Queue Setup ---------- ------------------- ------- -------------